-6.3 After the construction of the causeway
+6.3 The construction of the causeway

 The construction of the causeway started in 1973 (Bickerton and Pierce 1988) and was originally constructed to trap water behind the barrier to prevent complete drainage of the estuary at low tide.
 This was an attempt to counter the negative effects caused by the swimming pool complex at the estuary mouth.
 Building of the causeway was also considered necessary to improve the aesthetic value of the estuary and the development of Aston Bay and Paradise Beach as townships (Esterhuysen 1982).
+Management issues linked to the causeway and mouth of the estuary have since arisen, and these were acknowledged in the Integrated Development Plan 2017 - 2022, summary of priority development needs in Ward 12.

-However, the original causeway was poorly designed using rock and rubble (Esterhuysen 1982) and needed to be repaired on numerous occasions.
-Unfortunately, repair work and design was inadequate with respect to the connectivity between the north and south water bodies.
+The original causeway was poorly designed using rock and rubble (Esterhuysen 1982) and needed to be repaired on numerous occasions.
+Unfortunately, repair work and design proved inadequate with respect to the connectivity between the north and south water bodies.
 Culverts and pipes had a relatively small diameter and only permitted minimum water exchange.
-A report by Grindley (1976) (unpublished report quoted in Bickerton and Pierce (1988a)) supported the isolation of the two water bodies, with a salinity of 27 below the causeway and 7 immediately above the causeway.
+A report by Grindley (1976) (unpublished report quoted in Bickerton and Pierce (1988)) identified the isolation of the two water bodies, with a salinity of 27 below the causeway and 7 immediately above the causeway.